 - Infamous Southern Johnny Cakes with Manchego

-This kale manchego salad recipe is healthy and incorporates all the ingredients I bought at the market as well as what’s ready to eat from my garden.
+This kale salad recipe is healthy and incorporates all the ingredients I bought in Barcelona.
 The perfect mix for a post-vacation detox!

 This Spanish-inspired kale manchego salad features hard boiled eggs, delicious Marcona almonds and a smoky paprika dressing.

 - 1 large bunch of kale about 10 large leaves, stems and ribs removed, coarsely chopped